bigskysoftware/missing/docs/concepts.md

 ### Concept

-Untitled renders well out of the box with Vanilla HTML, like a classless CSS library such as [pico.css]
+missing renders well out of the box with Vanilla HTML, like a classless CSS library such as [pico.css]

 ### Examples